-1. The potential defendants intentionally targeted Texas with lawsuits meant to affect Texas speech.
+1. The potential defendants intentionally targeted Texas with lawsuits meant to stifle Texas speech.

-The potential defendants intentionally targeted Texas with lawsuits meant to suppress the speech of the Texas energy sector.
+The potential defendants intentionally targeted Texas through lawsuits only meant to suppress the speech of the Texas energy sector.
 That conduct "creates the necessary contacts with" Texas such that Texas courts may exercise personal jurisdiction.
-Walden, 571 U.S. at 287-88 (discussing Calder, 465 U.S. at 789-89); see also Old Republic, 549 S.W.3d at 564-65.
+Walden, 571 U.S. at 286-87 (discussing Calder, 465 U.S. at 789); see also Old Republic, 549 S.W.3d at 564-65.

-Each of the potential defendants' complaints expressly focuses on Texasbased, First Amendment-protected activities.
+Each of the potential defendants' complaints expressly focuses on Texas-based, First Amendment-protected activities.
 FOF/COL ¶ 28.
 For example, the complaints expressly target (i) the exploration, production, and marketing of oil and gas in Texas; (ii) ExxonMobil's publications on Texas energy issues; (iii) Mr. Tillerson's speech on climate change at a shareholder meeting in Texas; and (iv) corporate decisions made in Texas to fund non-profit groups that perform climate-change research disfavored by the potential defendants.
 Id. ¶¶ 29-30.

-The harm is thus a Texas harm: a "plaintiff suing because his freedom of expression has been unjustifiably restricted ... suffers harm only where the speech would have taken place, as opposed to the [forum] in which ... the decision to restrict th[e] plaintiff's speech was made."
+The harm is thus a uniquely Texas harm.
+A "plaintiff suing because his freedom of expression has been unjustifiably restricted . . . suffers harm only where the speech would have taken place, as opposed to the [forum] in which . . . the decision to restrict th[e] plaintiff's speech was made."
 Kalman v.
 Cortes, 646 F. Supp.
 2d 738, 742 (E.D.
 Pa.
 2009).
-And it is a harm that will be felt by (and is meant to be felt by) many Texans, not just ExxonMobil, as it violates the First Amendment "right of [Texas] citizens to inquire, to hear, to speak, and to use information to reach consensus."
+And it is a harm that will be felt by (and is meant to be felt by) many Texans, not just ExxonMobil and its fellow Texas-based energy companies, because it violates the First Amendment "right of [Texas] citizens to inquire, to hear, to speak, and to use information to reach consensus."
 Citizens United v.
 Fed.
 Election Comm'n, 558 U.S. 310, 339 (2010); see also Walden, 571 U.S. at 288.
-The potential defendants' suppression of Texas speech therefore substantially connects them to Texas-much in the same way, as the

-Supreme Court has held, that "the nature of [a] libel tort" from speech in one state may substantially connect a defendant to another state.
+The potential defendants' suppression of Texas speech therefore substantially connects them to Texas-much in the same way, as the Supreme Court has held, that "the nature of [a] libel tort" from speech in one state may substantially connect a defendant to another state.
 See Walden, 571 U.S. at 287 (discussing the allegedly defamatory article at issue in Calder, 465 U.S. at 788-89).

 The Fifth Circuit's recent decision in Grewal is instructive.
-There, the New Jersey AG sent a cease-and-desist letter to, and initiated a lawsuit in New Jersey against, a Texas company that produced information related to three-dimensional printing of firearms.
-971 F.3d at 488-89.
+There, the New Jersey Attorney General ("New Jersey AG") sent a cease-and-desist letter to, and initiated a lawsuit in New Jersey against, a Texas company that produced information related to three-dimensional printing of firearms.
+Def.
+Distributed v.
+Grewal, 971 F.3d 485, 488-89 (5th Cir.
+2020).
 The Texas company sued the New Jersey AG in Texas, "alleg[ing] that [the cease-and-desist] letter had a chilling effect on the exercise of [its] First Amendment rights" that, "in turn, caused [it] to cease publication and reduced Texans' access to the materials the [company] seeks to publish."
 Id. at 495.

-The Fifth Circuit held that personal jurisdiction existed because the AG "knew that the cease-and-desist letter would 'have a potentially devastating impact' on [the company]-and, by extension, those who wished to benefit from the [company's] activities, including Texas residents."
-Id. (citing Calder, 465 U.S. at 789).
-The court observed that "[t]he statewide impact [of the AG's conduct] is not unlike that of the defamatory article at issue in Calder" and that the AG "has projected himself across state lines and asserted a pseudo-national executive authority."
+The Fifth Circuit held that personal jurisdiction existed because the New Jersey AG "knew that the cease-and-desist letter would 'have a potentially devastating impact' on [the company]-and, by extension, those who wished to benefit from the [company's] activities, including Texas residents."
+Id. (quoting Calder, 465 U.S. at 789).
+The Court observed that "[t]he statewide impact [of the New Jersey AG's conduct] is not unlike that of the defamatory article at issue in Calder" and that the New Jersey AG "has projected himself across state lines and asserted a pseudo-national executive authority."
 Id. at 493, 495.